 Houses are much more than passive shelters and containers that we adapt and reinvent throughout history to fulfill our needs for environmental protection and social bonds.
 A house exists not only as a physical object in a specific space-time but also as a desired destination to aspire to in the future or return to in the past.
 The energy of a house arises from the tension between the desired and the possible, giving rise to unique entities of house and home – powerful, demanding, unexpected, yet also life-giving and restful.

 Constructing, renovating, and inhabiting are processes during which we encounter the house as a living character face-to-face.
 This encounter begins with the realization that these are not merely given and provisional spaces but carefully thought-out and constructed formations that synthesize cultural, biological, and psychological aspects of our needs, desires, and expectations towards nature, our surroundings, and our way of life in general.
 We enter an intensive period of organization, problem-solving, budget issues, logistics, and communication.
-Soon after, a compelling drive emerges to understand the meaning behind the process – its generational cyclicity, family relations, necessity, logic, and responsibility.
+Soon after, a compelling drive emerges to understand the meaning behind the process – its generational cyclicity, family relations, political superstratum, social logic, and personal responsibility.

 Following this, we finally make the encounter, akin to suddenly discovering our phantom limb – an exoskeleton – but not being sure which came first, the house, the home, or us.
 It is precisely within this immediate and somewhat disturbing encounter that I will focus on constructing the film narrative and related artistic activities.